-The Federal Clean Vessel Act directs excise tax dollars, collected on fishing tackle and motorboat fuel, to construct, operate and maintain pumpout stations.
-All CT CVA funded pumpouts and dump stations available to recreational boat-

-To find a land based pumpout facility or pumpout boat near you, see the map on page 44-45 or visit www.ct.gov/deep/pumpoutdirectory.
+The Federal Clean Vessel Act directs excise tax dollars, collected on fishing tackle and motorboat fuel, to construct, operate, and maintain pumpout stations.
+All Connecticut CVA funded pumpouts and dump stations available to the recreational boating public are FREE.
+To find a land based pumpout facility or pumpout boat near you, see the map on pages 44 and 45 or visit https://portal.ct.gov/DEEP/Boating/Pumpout-Facilities--Clean-Boating-Information